JodyMurray/my-api/README.md

 ## **Bugs**
 ### **Unresolved**

-- As I used the very helpful Code Institute walkthrough as a guide and had fellow student's posts on the Slack forum, any issue I came across was quickly resolved.
+- As I used the very helpful Code Institute walkthrough as a guide and had fellow students' posts on the Slack forum, any issue I came across was quickly resolved.
 And nothing major to report or that still exists.

 ## **Project Setup**